RileyManda/morse-code/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to express my sincere gratitude to [Microverse](https://github.com/microverseinc), the dedicated reviewers, and collaborators.
 Your unwavering support, feedback, and collaborative efforts have played an immense role in making this journey a resounding success.
 I am truly grateful for your contributions and for being an integral part of my achievements.
-I would like to also send out special thanks to [Nelson Sakwa ](https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs)) for the original Ux design that inspired this project.

 Thank you for your continued support.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>